sophorn-thun/FooCoding/README.md

-# FooCoding is part of my full stack web development course/program.
+# FooCoding repository is created for my full stack web development course/program offered by FooCoding.
+It contains codes for all of the projects under the course which range from the beginning of HTML and CSS to JavaScript.